seasons/monsoon/README.md

 `monsoon ctu --password Seasons2020 --prisma staging --roles Customer Admin`

-If `--email` and/or `--password` are not specified, those values are also generated.
+If `--email` and/or `--password` are not specified, those values are auto generated.
 All random values are generated using a library called [faker.js](https://github.com/marak/Faker.js/)

 #### Taking over a user's account